 Real estate is another common complex asset.
 Before selling, you must obtain a qualified appraisal, completed no more than 60 days before the gift or up to your tax filing deadline.

 Have an old life insurance policy you no longer need?
 You may be able to convert this policy into a generous charitable gift.
 There are two options.
 First, you can irrevocably name your desired charitable organization or donor-advised fund as the owner and beneficiary.
 While this gives you a charitable deduction the year you transfer ownership, you forfeit all control of the policy.

 On the other hand, if you’d like to stay in charge, you can also name your charity as beneficiary.
 While you will not receive a tax deduction right away, you maintain the right to change the beneficiary later on down the road.
 Also, the death benefit will pass estate-tax free to the charity, and your estate will receive a charitable tax deduction.

 Tangible personal property

 Have an unwanted RV rusting in your garage or a dreary painting that no longer fits the style of your home?
-You can donate physical property as well.
+You may be able to donate physical property.
 The tax treatment depends on whether or not the charity has a direct use for your property.
 If the charity can use your gift (such as a painting donated to an art museum), you can deduct the full market value.
 On the other hand, if the gift is unrelated to the charity’s activity (such as a jet ski gifted to a humane society), your deduction is limited.
 You are limited to either your cost basis or the full market value, whichever is less.